 You might find difficult to choose from the infinite variety of taps.
 We feel pretty confident in saying that probably everything that you will taste will be so good but, trust us, some of them can be memorable.

 [Breadcrumbed fried cylinders] You can have it with different flavors, such as fish, cheese or vegetables, but the most typical is the one with ham: croquetas de Jamón.
-Basically are fried food rolls containing the main ingredient mixed with béchamel sauce.
+Basically, are fried food rolls containing the main ingredient mixed with béchamel sauce.
 The croquette is usually shaped into a cylinder, disk, or oval shape, and then deep-fried.
 Just delicious!

 [Scrambled eggs] is a dish made from eggs stirred or beaten together in a pan while being gently heated.
-Exactly as croquetas, revueltos can be made by mixing eggs with different ingredients, the most common are: mushrooms, shrimps or potatoes, but the best one is absolutely with chorizo.
+Exactly as croquetas, revueltos can be made by mixing eggs with different ingredients, the most common are: mushrooms, shrimps or potatoes, but the best one is the one with chorizo.
 Just simple, and Juicy.

 Queso de Oveja con Aceite